 — J.R.R.
 Tolkien, The Hobbit

-The promise is one of much more adventure in the coming chapters.
+This passage promises the reader plenty of upcoming adventure.
 Of course, its strategic placement at the end of the chapter also sets a reader’s irony senses tingling, telling them that things might not be all so bright and cheery for Bilbo and the gang soon.

 2. The Resolution

 Looking back on past events is another common way to end a chapter.
-This technique can simply bring the scene to a close, or it can be a way to summarize the chapter.
-In the opening chapter of Harry Potter and the Prisoner of Azkaban, J.K.
+This technique can simply bring the scene to a close, or it can be a way to summarize.
+In the exposition of Harry Potter and the Prisoner of Azkaban, J.K.
 Rowling re-familiarizes us with Harry Potter, an unusual boy wizard who misses some school friends.
-In this case, the conclusion of the chapter nicely wraps up the themes she’s just introduced:
+In this case, the conclusion nicely wraps up the themes and motifs she’s just introduced:

 Deciding that he’d worry about the Hogsmeade form when he woke up, Harry got back into bed and reached up to cross off another day on the chart he’d made for himself, counting down the days left until his return to Hogwarts.
 Then he took off his glasses and lay down; eyes open, facing his three birthday cards.

 Extremely unusual though he was, at that moment Harry Potter felt just like everyone else — glad, for the first time in his life, that it was his birthday.

 — J.K.
 Rowling, Harry Potter and the Prisoner of Azkaban